Raiden-Makoto/BasicSpringbootProject/README.md

-# Spring Boot Hello World Application
+# Spring Boot Lyrics Search Application

-A simple "Hello World" Spring Boot application.
+A Spring Boot application that searches for song lyrics using the Genius API.

 ## Prerequisites

 - Java 17 or higher
 - Maven 3.6 or higher
+- Genius API Access Token (get one at https://genius.com/developers)

 ## Running the Application